 Birth Preparation & Hypnobirthing Workshops

 My support services start right from the beginning, offering you guidance and reassurance as you and your partner prepare for the birth of your baby.
-I provide group Hypnobirthing Workshops once a month at various venues but can also offer specially designed 1:1 preparation classes within your own home at a time to suit you and to meet your needs.
+I provide group Hypnobirthing Workshops but can also offer specially designed 1:1 preparation classes within your own home or via zoom at a time to suit you and to meet your needs.
 Breastfeeding preparation workshops are available too to help you get off to a positive start on your feeding journey.
-Within my birth doula support you will receive antenatal sessions also.
+(Within my birth doula support you will receive antenatal sessions also).

-My services are designed to offer something for different budgets (payment plans available also) and provide you support through your pregnancy, your birth and into motherhood, a constant companion for you every step of the way.
+My services are designed to offer something for different budgets and provide you support through your pregnancy, your birth and into motherhood, a constant companion for you every step of the way.

 * Birth physiology - how birth works